ve1ld/vyasa/README.md

 TODO closer to soft launch for initial test users
 </pre>

 # Housekeeping

 This project seeks to serve the community at large and will always remain free-to-use.
 Here are some housekeeping-aspects to take note of:

 ## Licensing Information

-We believe in the free software movement (free as in freedom) and hope that the spirit leads this project to achieve the longevity that it needs.
+We believe in the free software movement and that the values within it shall lead this project to achieve the longevity that it needs.

 Therefore, we have put this software under the copyleft license, GNU General Public License v3 (GPLv3, here is the [license certificate](LICENSE)).
 This means that users can freely use, study, modify, and share software, with the condition that any distributed modifications must also be shared under the same license to ensure these freedoms are preserved.